Understanding steel grades for piping procurement

 ASTM and ASME

-Pipe sizes are described by using a pipe chart (ANSI/ASME B36.10 and API5L) that includes the outside diameter and wall thickness.
-The outside diameter can be referred by the nominal pipe size (NPS) or the actual dimension in inches and the wall by stating the schedule or the actual thickness in inches.
+Pipe sizes are specified using a pipe chart (ANSI/ASME B36.10 and API5L), which details the outside diameter and wall thickness.
+These dimensions can be referred to by the nominal pipe size (NPS) or actual measurements in inches.

-American Piping Products stocks a full range of A/SA106 and A/SA 53 carbon steel pipe.
+American Piping Products maintains a comprehensive inventory of A/SA106 and A/SA 53 carbon steel pipes.

 AISI and SAE